raspberrypi/documentation/glossary/README.md

 - **Device Tree blob (DTB)** – a binary file containing a Device Tree, the result of compiling DTS files.
 - **`dt-blob.bin`** – a binary file containing initial GPIO configuration that is read by the firmware at boot time; despite the name, this is _not_ Device Tree blob (although it is compiled by the Device Tree tools)
 - **DVI** – Digital Visual Interface, a video interface for connecting a source device to a monitor or display; electrically compatible with HDMI, so a simple adapter can convert from one to the other (excluding audio, which DVI does not support); see [Wikipedia](https://en.wikipedia.org/wiki/Digital_Visual_Interface)
-- **Etcher** - The Raspberry Pi recommended tool, available on Linux, Windows and Mac, for [programming SD cards](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) ready for use on our devices.
+- **balenaEtcher** - The Raspberry Pi recommended tool, available on Linux, Windows and Mac, for [programming SD cards](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) ready for use on our devices.
 - **FAQ** - Frequently Asked Questions!
 See our [FAQ](https://www.raspberrypi.org/documentation/faqs/)
 - **Firmware** – software that runs on a particular hardware device, for example a wireless chip or dongle; distinct from the usual software running on the Raspberry Pi in that it is usually a fixed binary blob of data that is loaded on to the device at startup; on the Raspberry Pi, the VC4 GPU requires firmware to be loaded to it at startup in order boot up and run the entire system.
 - **GNU** - The [GNU Project](https://en.wikipedia.org/wiki/GNU_Project) is a free software mass collaboration project, which has produced huge amounts of software that is used on the Raspberry Pi, including Linux itself.